Family Educational Rights and Privacy Act (FERPA)

 - To comply with a judicial order or subpoena.

 - Releasing directory information.

-- Releasing the results of a disciplinary hearing to an alleged victim of a crime of violence.
+- Releasing the results of a disciplinary hearing to a victim of a crime of violence.

 |The Act||The Family Educational Rights and Privacy Act of 1974 as Amended (20 USC Sec.
 1232g)|